jumpnow/jumpnowtek-site/_posts/2016-03-07-Working-with-the-Gumstix-Pi-Dev-board.md

 The *qt5-image* has some demo apps you can use to test that Qt5 apps will run.

-Plug in an HDMI display and run this
+For example, plug in an HDMI display and run this

     root@cm:~# qcolorcheck -platform linuxfb

-The Gumstix *Pi Dev Board* has a camera connector that is a little more convenient to use with the official RPi camera modules because it does not require an extra adapter board or jumpers to connect power and I2C the way you need to do using the RPi compute board.
+The Gumstix *Pi Dev Board* has a camera connector that is more convenient to use with the official RPi camera modules because it does not require an extra adapter board or jumpers to connect power and I2C the way you need to do using the RPi compute board.

 You do still need a `dt-blob.bin` to reconfigure some GPU pins for the camera.
 You can download the blob from the instructions [here][rpi-cm-camera].